lpio/lpio-spec/server.md

 Server implements:

-- `open` to be called when accepted an incomming http request with a valid user, returns an emitter.
+- `open` to be called when accepted an incomming http request with a valid client, returns an emitter.
 - `close` closes request to the specified client.
 - `destroy` closes all open requests, removes listeners, destroys adapter.
 - `send` sends a message to a client using adapter